-Comprising economists, social researchers, and operational delivery professionals, the Centre for Subnational Analysis aims to support local data users and provide them with statistical insight to understand their area and to make effective decisions.
-We work with teams across ONS and the Government Statistical Service to create new breakdowns of data for subnational geographies, to add insight to data by linking information together, and to collaborate on creating new analysis that meets the needs we identify from subnational users.
+The Subnational Statistics and Analysis Division aims to support a wide range of users with an interest in disparities between places and provide them with statistical insight to understand local areas and to make effective decisions.
+Our multidisciplinary team is comprised of professionals from all four analytical professions and operational delivery.
+We work with teams across Office for National Statistics (ONS) and the Government Statistical Service (GSS) to create new breakdowns of data for subnational geographies, to add insight to data by linking information together to tell a coherent story, and to collaborate on creating new analysis that meets the needs we identify from subnational statistics users.

-We produce regular outputs including productivity and subnational trade, collaborate on projects with international organisations including EuroStat and the OECD, produce bespoke outputs on cross-cutting topics, and engage in analysis directly with local authorities, city regions, and Local Enterprise Partnerships.
+We produce regular outputs around housing affordability and energy efficiency and productivity, collaborate on projects with international organisations including EuroStat and the Organisation for Economic Co-operation and Development (OECD), produce bespoke outputs on cross-cutting topics, and engage in analysis directly with local authorities, city regions, and Local Enterprise Partnerships.
 We also conduct user groups including the Regional Geography Committee, the Combined Authorities Liaison Group, and circulate a newsletter aimed at local users.

 To provide innovative and insightful analysis to inform subnational policymaking.

-To work with city and regional stakeholders to understand their statistical and analytical requirements, and to collaborate with ONS and GSS colleagues to deliver these requirements.
+To work with the government and its wider organisations, city and regional stakeholders to understand their statistical and analytical requirements, and to collaborate with Office for National Statistics (ONS) and Government Statistical Service (GSS) colleagues to deliver stakeholder needs.

-Publications of subnational products are created across the Government Statistical Service.
-In this section we provide links to analytical outputs that have been published by the Centre for Subnational Analysis, and links to regular publications produced elsewhere in ONS which include breakdowns of data by local geographies.
+Publications of subnational products are created across the Government Statistical Service (GSS).
+In this section we break the division down into its component parts and provide links to analytical outputs that have been published by the Subnational Statistics and Analysis division, we also provide links to regular publications produced elsewhere in the Office for National Statistics (ON)S which include breakdowns of data by local geographies.

 Many tables of data are also published as ad hoc releases and can be found through the list of user requested data on our website.
 Some of those tables include subnational breakdowns of existing statistics produced according to user requests.